Airplane Mechanic Hourly Wages

 Geographical Location

-Location also plays a crucial role in wage determination.
-Areas with higher living costs often offer higher wages, but that isn’t the only factor.
+Location plays a crucial role in wage determination.
+Areas with major aviation hubs offer higher wages, but cost of living adjustments mean the effective purchasing power varies substantially by region:

 • California: $30 to $37 per hour